Header Image 1

 Mobile Phones

-Mobile phones are brought to school at students’ own risk and must be switched off and left in bags during the school day.
-They must not be on view or in a student’s pocket.
+Mobile phones are brought to school at pupils’ own risk and must be switched off and left in bags during the school day.
+They must not be on view or in a pupil’s pocket.

 Anti-Bullying

-At The Marvell College we are determined to provide our students with a safe, secure and happy environment in which to learn.
-We expect high standards of behaviour and do our best to encourage our students to mature into responsible and valued members of the community.
+At The Marvell College we are determined to provide our pupils with a safe, secure and happy environment in which to learn.
+We expect high standards of behaviour and do our best to encourage our pupils to mature into responsible and valued members of the community.
 Bullying will not be tolerated.

 It can usually take one of four forms